FRRouting/frr/doc/user/bgp.rst

    Note that replace-as can only be specified if no-prepend is.

+   The ``dual-as`` keyword is used to configure the neighbor to establish a peering session using the real autonomous-system number (``router bgp ASN``) or by using the autonomous system number configured with the ``local-as``.

    This command is only allowed for eBGP peers.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> as-override

-   Override AS number of the originating router with the local AS number.
+   Override any AS number in the AS path that matches the neighbor's AS number with the local AS number.

    Usually this configuration is used in PEs (Provider Edge) to replace the incoming customer AS number so the connected CE (Customer Edge)